vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 I'm neither a [YandereDev](https://knowyourmeme.com/memes/people/yanderedev) nor some [Alex Medvednikov](https://vlang.io/).
 The sponsorship opportunity is in effect exclusively during the pre-alpha stage.

-Once the Foundation is established, you'll be guided to put your money there instead in form of donations.
+Once the Foundation is established, you'll be guided to put your money there instead, in the form of donations.
-This implies tax excemption and voting rights.
+This implies tax exemption and voting rights.

 [Fancy Software LLC](https://fancysoft.xyz) is a for-profit company and I as no other else want Onyx to be complete, so I can start working on my premium packages, self-hosted, gaming and AI products.
 No Patreon sponsorship or non-profit salary can buy me a house.